kryptt/lslint-loader/README.md

 ##### `failOnWarning` (default: `false`)

-Loader will cause the module build to fail if there are any eslint warnings.
+Loader will cause the module build to fail if there are any lslint warnings.

 ```js
 module.exports = {